 - Direct refinance to cooperative banks

 NABARD offers loans to cooperative banks (both, state and district levels).
 It is done through the Short-Term Multipurpose Credit Product.
 This scheme enables these banks in making more profit through the expansion of their business.

 - Crop loan

 - Working capital requirements’

-- Cooperative banks are robust financially, having good government, RBI licenses and are under the A or B category.
+- Cooperative banks are robust financially, have good government, and RBI licenses and are under the A or B category.

 - In the case of lending to sugar factories, the following criteria need to be met: